theundergroundseattle/the-underground/planning/planning.md

   - Calendar
   - Newsletter submission
 - **Wireframes / layout**
-All team members are contributing; initial drafts were completed on Friday.
+All team members are contributing; initial drafts were completed on Thursday, Jan 19<sup>th</sup>.
 - **HTML**
 All team members will be contributing to site HTML.
 - **Calendar, external APIs, etc.**